spring-projects/spring-ai/vector-stores/spring-ai-weaviate/README.md

 > [!NOTE]
 > You must list explicitly all metadata field names and types (`BOOLEAN`, `TEXT` or `NUMBER`) for any metadata key used in filter expression.
 >The `withFilterableMetadataKeys` above registers filterable metadata fields: `country` of type `TEXT`, `year` of type `NUMBER` and `active` of type `BOOLEAN`.
+>
-> If new entries are added to the filter list you would likely have to (re)upload/update all affected Documents.
+> If the filterable metadata fields is expanded with new entires, you have to (re)upload/update the documents with this metadata.
+>
+> You can use the following, Weaviate [system metadata](https://weaviate.io/developers/weaviate/api/graphql/filters#special-cases) fields without explicit definition: `id`, `_creationTimeUnix` and `_lastUpdateTimeUnix`.

 Then yn your main code, create some documents